 Ed Hearn also played for the Kansas City Royals in 1987 and 1988.

 The New York Mets drafted left-handed pitcher Randy Myers in the first round of the 1982 amateur draft with the 9th overall pick.
 After spending 4 seasons in the Mets minor league system, Myers made his Major League debut on October 6, 1985.
-He pitched the final 2 innings of the season and allowed no runs and no hits while striking out two.
+He pitched the final 2 innings of the season and allowed no runs and no hits while striking out two as the Mets lost 2-1 to the Montreal Expos.

 Myers started the 1986 season in the minors before getting recalled in July, he would appear in 10 games for the Mets and finished with a 0-0 record and 4.22 ERA.